-- the direct and indirect impact of COVID-19 on our business and operations; - the scope, progress, results and costs of preclinical studies and clinical trials; - the scope, prioritization and number of our research and development programs; - the costs, timing and outcome of regulatory review of our product candidates; - our ability to establish and maintain collaborations on favorable terms, if at all; - the extent to which we are obligated to reimburse, or entitled to reimbursement of, clinical trial costs under collaboration agreements, if any; - the costs of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending intellectual property-related claims; - the extent to which we acquire or in-license other product candidates and technologies; - · the costs of securing manufacturing arrangements for commercial production; and - the costs of scaling-up or contracting for sales and marketing capabilities as we prepare for the potential commercialization of our product candidates.
+- the direct and indirect impact of COVID-19 on our business and operations; - the scope, progress, results and costs of preclinical studies and clinical trials; - the scope, prioritization and number of our research and development programs; - the costs, timing and outcome of regulatory review of our product candidates; - our ability to establish and maintain collaborations on favorable terms, if at all; - the extent to which we are obligated to reimburse, or entitled to reimbursement of, clinical trial costs under collaboration agreements, if any; - the costs of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending intellectual property-related claims; - the extent to which we acquire or in-license other product candidates and technologies; - the costs of securing manufacturing arrangements for commercial production; and - the costs of scaling-up or contracting for sales and marketing capabilities as we prepare for the potential commercialization of our product candidates.

 Identifying potential product candidates and conducting preclinical studies and clinical trials is a time-consuming, expensive and uncertain process that takes many years to complete, and we may never generate the necessary data or results required to obtain marketing approval and achieve product sales.
 In addition, our product candidates, if approved, may not achieve commercial success.
 Our commercial revenues, if any, will be derived from sales of product candidates that we do not expect to be commercially available for the next couple of years, if at all.
 Accordingly, we will need to continue to rely on additional financing to achieve our business objectives.
 Adequate additional financing may not be available to us on acceptable terms, or at all.
-For example, the trading prices for our and other biopharmaceutical companies' stock have been highly volatile as a result of the COVID-19 pandemic.
+For example, the trading prices for our and other biopharmaceutical companies' stock have been highly volatile as a result of disruptions and extreme volatility in the global economy, including rising inflation and interest rates, declines in economic growth, the conflict between Russia and Ukraine, the COVID-19 pandemic and uncertainty about economic stability.
 As a result, we may face difficulties raising capital through sales of our common stock and any such sales may be on unfavorable terms.
 See "Risk Factors" in Part I, Item 1A of the 2021 Form 10-K.